lammps/lammps/doc/src/mdi.rst

    * - EXIT
      - Driver tells LAMMPS to exit the MD simulation and engine mode

-To tell LAMMPS to run an energy minimization, the driver sends as
+To tell LAMMPS to run an energy minimization in single-iteration mode.
-@INIT_OPTG command followed by these commands.
-The >TOLERANCE command is a custom command added by LAMMPS:
+The driver can interact with LAMMPS at 2 node locations within each iteration of the minimizer: @COORDS, @FORCES:

    * - Command name
      - Action
-   * - >TOLERANCE
-     - Send tolerance parameters for the minimization (4 values)
    * - @COORDS
      - Proceed to next @COORDS node = min-pre-force location in LAMMPS min iteration
    * - @FORCES